amerpersonal/jobs-and-more/README.md

 To run all tests, type: `bundle exec rspec`

 Tests are executed against test database and no mocking is used.
-Not all functionalities are covered with tests
+Not all functionalities are covered with tests.

+### Further work

+The project contains only POC and it shoule be further developed, both in terms of technical improvements and adding new functionalities.
+Things that could be improved and added:

+- better code coverage with tests
+- full API for all endpoints
+- add option for user to add job to wish list and gets notification a few days before job expiration
+- matching jobs for user based on his preferences
+- messaging between job seekers and companies
+- performance improvements (some of them are already done on browsing jobs page) - avoid stressing database to much with Active Record default behavior
+- categories page
+- CRUD for adding category and company
+- reports for companies
+- many more